A-Napodano/public-health-notebook/README.md

 Welcome to my repository for learning biostatistics!
 This project serves as a personal log and toolkit as I work through my biostatistics course, translating concepts and assignments into a working knowledge of Python.
 The goal is to build a strong, open-source foundation in data analysis that will be useful for future academic and professional work.
 This repository documents my learning process and contains reusable tools for common statistical tasks.

 # Repository Structure
 The project is organized to keep learning materials, datasets, and custom tools separate and easy to navigate.
+You can also find markdown files that explain how to perform specific tasks, such as generating practice data.

 notebooks/: This directory contains the main Jupyter Notebook where I perform analyses, visualize data, and document my work.